 Explore the latest music news, read artist interviews, watch original video series and exclusive performances, and discover your next favorite artist on GRAMMY.com's genre pages.
 More genre pages to launch soon.

-In the latest episode of GRAMMY Rewind, watch Kanye West and Estelle present an emotional Adele with the GRAMMY for Best New Artist at the 41st GRAMMY Awards—with a little help from the Book of Psalms.
+In the latest episode of GRAMMY Rewind, watch Lauryn Hill accept the GRAMMY for Best New Artist at the 41st GRAMMY Awards—with a little help from the Book of Psalms.

 In a casual conversation with on-air personality Little Bacon Bear, presented by GRAMMY U, Rico Nasty dropped gems about being in the studio, rapper ego and new music.